 With that in mind lets now take a look at the more effective of the alcohol dependence questionnaires (if you want to complete one of them then click on the links provided).
 The bottom line is that the critical piece of a healthy recovery is the individual’s motivation and readiness to change.

 Of all the alcoholism screening tests, the CAGE test is the most popular and most used.
+It is considered an effective screening and case-finding tool for alcoholism in clinical populations.
+It is considered an effective screening and case-finding tool for alcoholism in clinical populations.
 This is primarily because it contains only four simple, straightforward questions that are easily answered.